 How Employers Can Facilitate Employee Lifelong Learning

-So, your business and the employees want and need training and development.
+Your business and the employees want and need training and development.
 But, it’s more than just training and development—employees want to pursue lifelong learning.

 When you were in school, your teachers made an effort to teach you something new every single day.
-But, as an adult, no one is standing over you to make sure that you don’t stagnate.
+As an adult, no one is standing over you to make sure that you don’t stagnate.
 Lifelong learning acknowledges that there is always something more to learn and that education is a good thing.

-What Can an Employer Do to Facilitate Employee Lifelong Learning?
+What an Employer Can Do to Facilitate Employee Lifelong Learning